Posts from March, 2014

 These are the birds that defend their cage by biting.
 Territorial aggression should occur only when the bird is in or on the cage.
 Consistent training and handling are an important step in curing this type of biting.
 More time spent with the owner and less time in the cage will help as well.
 Use of a separate cage for night time sleeping and daytime play can also be helpful.

 Many birds bond closely with one person in the family.
 They may consider this person to be their mate and behave aggressively if they feel other family members are competing for “their” person.
-Again, training and consistent handling by all family members will help to decrease bond related biting.
-Unpleasant jobs should be done by the favorite and treats doled out by others.
+Again, training and consistent handling by all family members will help to decrease bond-related biting.
+Unpleasant jobs should be done by the favorite and treat doled out by others.
 Again, these birds should be kept off the shoulder.
 Play is good but too much cuddling can be misinterpreted.

 Just like us, birds need to get a good night’s rest.
 A bird kept up late watching television, could turn into a tired, grumpy biter.
 Birds need to have at least 10 hours a day in a dark, quiet room.
 Owners need to keep that in mind when deciding where to place their bird’s cage.